CodeDevMLH/Jellyfin-Featured-Content-Bar/README.md

 - show the featured bar only at the main page, hide it in favorites/requests tab
 - set txt list name for eg. switch between diffrent seasonal versions
 - small ui style fixes
+- html, css and javascript in seperate files

 Testet on Jellyfin 10.10.3